 In general, this is no cause for worry.
 The zoomies are common and to a large extent, this is natural behaviour.
 A display of excitement can also be indication of a happy dog, and certainly the zoomies is not destructive activity.

 However, your dog has constant zoomies, you may want to consider ways to keep your pooch more exercised.
 There are a number of jumping toys and puzzles on the market.
-Our monthly themed boxes provide dogs with a variety of treats and toys to keep them occupied.
+Our monthly themed boxes provide energetic puppies and adult dogs with a variety of treats and toys to keep them occupied.
+You can also find a range of stimulating toys and activities at our online shop.

 As well as making sure your dog has regular exercise, it is worthwhile to reflect on any stress-causes and look for ways to eliminate.
 This is obviously dependent on the dog in question, but looking back at behaviour can allow you to link to a possible stressor.